Transfer news: Mexico midfielder Hector Herrera signs three-year deal with Atletico Madrid | Goal.com

 Atletico Madrid announce signing of Mexico midfielder Hector Herrera

-Atletico Madrid have announced the signing of Mexican midfielder Hector Herrera after agreeing terms with the 29-year-old.
+Atletico Madrid have announced the signing of Mexico midfielder Hector Herrera after agreeing terms with the 29-year-old.

-Herrera is expected to be unveiled as a Rojiblanco player tomorrow after the former Porto man put pen-to-paper on a three-year contract.
+Herrera is expected to be unveiled as a Rojiblanco player on Thursday after the former Porto man put pen-to-paper on a three-year contract.

 The Mexico international, who has made 70 appearances for his country, did not link up with the North Americans for the 2019 CONCACAF Gold Cup in an attempt to resolve his club future.